 Chill at The Blue Lagoon

 The Blue Lagoon is only about 30 minutes from the airport, so it makes sense to visit after you land or on your last day before heading to the airport.
-Give yourself plenty of time – I spent about 4 hours there but if I had company I probably would have stayed all day.
-There are buses that will take to from the airport to the lagoon, or you can rent a car and drive yourself.
+Give yourself plenty of time – I spent about 4 hours there, but if I had company, I probably would have stayed all day.
+Some buses will take to from the airport to the lagoon, or you can rent a car and drive yourself.
 This part is quite easy to drive – even in the winter.
 Check out the latest bus going to the airport because they do not run late.